numpy/numpy/doc/neps/nep-0012-missing-data.rst

 and in many cases either raising an exception or returning all missing values may be preferred to doing precise calculations.

-Data that doesn't exist or is being skipped (ignore)
+Data that doesn't exist or is being skipped (IGNORE)
 ====================================================

 Another useful interpretation is that the missing elements should be